HanzgitH/pluginnode-install/README.md

   ##install_node.sh

-  - This is the main Install Script that will install the plugin Node including the external initiator.
+  - This is the main Install Script that will install the plugin Node including the external initiator and all functions mentioned in the README.

   Step 1: